projectfluent/fluent/guide/references.md

 It is also particularly handy for keeping branding separated from the rest of the translations, so that it can be changed easily when needed, e.g. during the build process of the application.
-This use-case is best served by defining a [private message](private.html) with a leading dash `-`, like `-brand-name` in the example below.
+This use-case is best served by defining a [term](terms.html) with a leading dash `-`, like `-brand-name` in the example below.

 ```
 -brand-name = Firefox
 installing = Installing { -brand-name }.
 ```

-The use of the private message indicates to tools and to the localization runtime that `-brand-name` is not supposed to be used directly in the product but rather should be referenced in other messages.
+Using a term here indicates to tools and to the localization runtime that `-brand-name` is not supposed to be used directly in the product but rather should be referenced in other messages.